Set Up and Use Precision Gaze Mouse

 An optional setting to click the mouse when you press a hotkey.
 It clicks on key up, so that if you use the same key for movement, you can release when the pointer is on the right spot.
 To double click, press twice quickly.
 To drag, do a double click but hold the button down on the second press.
 You can set the hotkey by clicking on the input box and then typing the key.
 Escape or Backspace will clear this setting and disable clicking.

 Adjust the sensitivity for the precision mouse pointer, on a scale of 0 to 10.
 A setting of 0 will disable the precision mouse pointer.
+This is not active in eViacam mode because eViacam controls its own sensitivity.

 Show Warp Bar